 In the EXPAND trial, subgroups defined by the presence or absence of gadolinium-enhancing lesions and by the presence or absence of relapses in the prior two years (both associated with disease activity) were not statistically significantly different from each other, although in both cases the point estimates of effect were greater in patients with more active disease (HRs 0.64 vs 0.82 and 0.67 vs. 0.87, respectively; see Table 3.4).
 To evaluate whether siponimod affects CDP independent of relapses, Cree and colleagues conducted post hoc analyses using 3 different methods to control for the confounding impact of on-study relapses.
-In these analyses, the estimated risk reduction ranged from 14-18% for CDP-3 and 23-29% for CDP-6 (Table 3.4) for non-relapsing patients.36 The results, some of which reached statistical significance, suggested a smaller but relatively consistent risk reduction amongst non-relapsing groups for disability progression with siponimod.
-However, as these analyses were exploratory in nature, they should be interpreted with caution.
+In these analyses, the estimated risk reduction ranged from 14-18% for CDP-3 and 23-29% for CDP-6 (Table 3.4) for non-relapsing patients.37 The results, some of which reached statistical significance, suggested a smaller but relatively consistent risk reduction amongst non-relapsing groups for disability progression with siponimod.